WindBlad3/afterlife-downloader/README.md

-# Read Me First
+# afterlif3-downloader
-The following was discovered as part of building this project:
+ Microservice downloader of video/playlist of Youtube using Y2mate API.

-* The original package name 'cl.afterlife.playlist-downloader' is invalid and this project uses 'cl.afterlife.playlistdownloader' instead.
+* The original package name 'cl.afterlife.downloader' is invalid and this project uses 'cl.afterlife.playlistdownloader' instead.

 # Getting Started